Sonny Rollins: Winter 1961–1969: Musical explorations

-In 1968, he was the subject of a television documentary (in the series Creative Persons), directed by Dick Fontaine, entitled Who is Sonny Rollins?
+In 1968, he was the subject of a television documentary entitled Who is Sonny Rollins? (in the series Creative Persons), directed by Dick Fontaine.

 1969–1971: Second sabbatical

 In 1969, Rollins took another two-year sabbatical from public performance.
 During this hiatus period, he visited Jamaica for the first time and spent several months studying yoga, meditation, and Eastern philosophies at an ashram in Powai, India, a district of Mumbai.